Site Map↑(Reference) Next - Incidence→

 a plane cannot be made more - or less - of a plane than it is.

-Each of the elements is a single, whole, unbroken thing,
+Each instance of an element is a single, whole, unbroken thing,

 Projective Geometry is for this reason sometimes called, “Synthetic” Geometry,